DhavalKapil/elasticsearch-lua/docs/searching_documents.rst

 The JSON response returned from Elasticsearch is parsed to a Lua table and returned directly.
 It consists of some metadata(**took**, **timed_out**, etc.) and a **hits** table. **hits.total** contains the total number of matches.
-**hits.hits** is a lua array, each entry represents one matching document.
+**hits.hits** is a lua array and each entry represents one matching document.

 .. code-block:: lua